huggingface/blog/amused.md

 - input images are tokenized using a VQGAN to obtain image tokens
 - the image tokens are then masked according to a cosine masking schedule.
-- the masked tokens (conditioned on the prompt embeddings computed using a CLIP L/14 model) are passed to a U-ViT model that predicts the masked patches
+- the masked tokens (conditioned on the prompt embeddings computed using a [CLIP-L/14 text encoder](https://huggingface.co/openai/clip-vit-large-patch14) are passed to a [U-ViT](https://arxiv.org/abs/2301.11093) model that predicts the masked patches

 During ***inference***: